ma-quinnn/My-Cybersecurity-Journey/Updates1.md

-# 🛡️ Mae's Cybersecurity Analyst Journey – Progress Report (As of May 2025)
+# 🛡️ My Cybersecurity Analyst Journey – Progress Report (As of May 2025)

 **This is my learning journey update for my cybersecurity progress :)**